A BRIEF HISTORY OF SOUTHWARK

 Modern Southwark

-In the 19th century there was big trade in hops from Kent.
+In the 19th century, there was a big trade in hops from Kent.
 In 1866 a Hop Exchange was built where they could be bought and sold.

 Southwark was made part of the County of London in 1889.

 Southwark Cathedral was originally a parish church.
 It became a cathedral in 1905.
-John Harvard who founded Harvard College was baptised in the church.
+John Harvard who founded Harvard College was baptized in the church.

 Southwark Bridge was built in 1912.
 It replaced an earlier bridge built in 1819.
 The present London Bridge was built in 1972.